mari-mbiru/AmplifyME-Excel-File-Processing-Project/README.md

 - The Apache POI CellWalk Api is used for traversing the cell ranges defined in the grading rows.
 This enables efficient traversal of multidimensional cell ranges.
 - Grading is done by implementing the CellHandler interface in an abstract Grading class.
 This enables the use of different grading strategies in case new Grading types are added.
-This design decision when I thought the CorrForm and CorrVal would require separate handlers.
+This design decision was made when CorrForm and CorrVal would require separate handlers.
 - Cell value comparison for both CorrVal and CorrForm approaches is done by converting all cell values to a string regardless of type.
-  - NUMERIC type: significant digits are kept for numbers and fractions (so 1/3 and 0.33333 will have different string value) while dates are converted to strings directly.
+  - NUMERIC type: significant digits are kept for numbers and fractions (so 1/3 and 0.33333 will have different string values) while dates are converted to strings directly.
   - BLANK and _NONE types: treated as an empty string.
   - ERROR type: returns the string name of the type or error
-  - STRING and FORMULA types: return the string or string representation of the formula.
+  - STRING and FORMULA types: return the string itself or string representation of the formula.
 - Error handling is centralized using @ControllerAdvice to return error messages that are clearer to read and determine the cause of.
 - Comparison logic is separated from controller logic for testability.